epickrram/blog-images/drafts/2017_05/scheduler_visualisations.md

 This profile is taken from a simple drop-wizard application, the threads actually processing inbound requests are prefixed with `'dw-'`.
 We can see that these request processing threads were ready to yield the CPU (i.e. entering sleep state) about 30% of the time, but they were mostly attempting to do useful work when they were moved off the CPU.
+This is a hint that the application is resource constrained in terms of CPU.

 This effect is magnified due to the fact that I'm running a desktop OS, the application, and a load-generator all on the same laptop, but these effects will still be present on a larger system.

 This can be a useful signal that these threads would benefit from their own dedicated pool of CPUs.
 Further work is needed to annotate the chart with those processes that were switched _in_ by the scheduler.

 Using a combination of kernel tuning and thread-pinning, it should be possible to ensure that the application threads are only very rarely pre-empted by essential kernel threads.
 More details on how to go about achieving this can be found in [previous](jitter1) [posts](jitter2).

+### CPU Tenancy

+One of the operating system's responsibilities is to allocate resources to processes that require CPU.
+In modern multi-core systems, the scheduler must move runnable threads to otherwise idle CPUs to try to maximise system resource usage.

+An good example if this is network packet handling.
+When a network packet is received, it is (by default) processed by the CPU that catches the network card's interrupt.
+The kernel may then decide to migrate any task that is waiting for data to arrive (e.g. a thread blocked on a socket read) to the receiving CPU, since the packet data is more likely to be available in the CPU's cache.

+While we can generally rely on the OS to do a good job of this for us, we may wish to force this cache-locality by having a network-handling thread on an adjacent CPU to the interrupt handler, sharing the L1 cache for instance.
+Such a set-up would mean that the network-handling thread would always be on the correct CPU, rather than risking a task migration.

+The `perf-cpu-tenancy` script can be used to build a picture showing how the scheduler allocates CPU to your application threads.
+In the example below,